nix-community/robotnix/docs/src/installation.md

     your AVB key.

  8. Finally you can disable OEM unlocking and afterwards even the developer options again if you do not actively use them.
+    Note that if you later lose the ability to re-enable OEM unlocking, for example by pushing a bad update that you cannot rollback, and you cannot push another working update because you also lost your signing keys, you might not even be able to recover your device by flashing a stock image, effectively bricking the device.

 > If you are unable to enroll a custom AVB key on your device, you could theoretically skip steps 4, 6 and 8.
 This is highly discouraged as it leaves your device in the [vulnerable UNLOCKED state instead of being LOCKED with a custom root of trust.](https://source.android.com/security/verifiedboot/boot-flow#communicating-verified-boot-state-to-users).